 ~ Son Charles H. Kooser ~

-Grand daughter Juanita Flo Kooser (1940-2008) was born on Sept.
+Daughter Juanita Flo Kooser (1940-2008) was born on Sept.
 30, 1940 in Chalk Hill.
-She married Robert Martin of Connellsville in 1962 and had four children -- Michael Martin, Susanne DeBoever, Natalie Martin and Robert Martin.
+In young womanhood, she was employed at the Titlow Shop.
+Circa 1959, she moved to Miami to live with her aunt and uncle, Irene and David Martethe.
+She eventually married Robert Martin of Connellsville in 1962 and had four children -- Michael Martin, Susanne DeBoever, Natalie Martin and Robert Martin.
 They relocated to Southern California, making their home in La Mirada.
 Juanita was employed by General Telephone Company until retirement.
-After her marriage ended, Juanita later wed Robert Cowles in 1995.
+After her marriage ended, Juanita later wed Robert Cowles ( ? - ? ) in 1995.
 A newspaper said they spent their summers in Markleysburg.
 Juanita passed away in Markleysburg at the age of 67 on Oct.
 7, 2008.
 She was laid to rest in Mt.
 View Cemetery in Brownfield, Fayette County.

 ~ Son William DePew Bow Kooser ~